Kenny Smith: Broadcasting career

 Smith joined Turner Sports in early 1998, working as a studio analyst for end of the NBA regular season and the playoffs.
 Smith works with Ernie Johnson Jr., Charles Barkley, and Shaquille O'Neal on Inside the NBA, a winner of the Sports Emmy Award for Outstanding Studio Show.
 Smith covered basketball for the 2001 Goodwill Games, and he occasionally appears on NBA TV as an analyst.
-Smith provided commentary for the MSG Network's broadcasts of New York Knicks games from 2005 to 2008, and works as an analyst for CBS/Turner during the NCAA Division I men's basketball tournament.
+Smith provided commentary for the MSG Network's broadcasts of New York Knicks games from 2005 to 2008 and works as an analyst for CBS/Turner during the NCAA Division I men's basketball tournament.
 The New York Times has written that Smith's work in broadcasting has made him a household name, significantly boosting his public celebrity beyond what he had during his playing career.

 During the 2010 NBA All-Star Weekend, Smith was a member of the Texas team that won the Shooting Stars Competition.

 While on the Scoop B Radio Podcast in 2017, Smith told Brandon Scoop B Robinson that the 1994 Houston Rockets would have beaten Michael Jordan and the Chicago Bulls had they faced each other in the NBA Finals.

 On the August 26, 2020 edition of Inside the NBA, Smith left the set as a show of solidarity with the six teams that elected to boycott the day's games in response to the shooting of Jacob Blake.
 The live broadcast, originally scheduled to lead into a double-header, was turned into a panel discussion of racial injustice in America after the announcement of the games' postponements.

 In October 2022, Smith signed a long-term contract extension with Warner Bros.
 Discovery Sports to continue as a host on Inside the NBA.

 Acting career

-Kenny Smith played Leon Rich in the movie Hustle (2022), starring Adam Sandler and Juancho Hernangómez.
+Kenny Smith played sports agent Leon Rich in the movie Hustle (2022), starring Adam Sandler and Juancho Hernangómez.

 Personal life

 Smith has been married twice.
-He has two children from his first marriage; Kayla, an R&B singer and K.J., a basketball player at the University of North Carolina, his father's alma mater.
+He has two children from his first marriage: Kayla, an R&B singer, and K. J., a basketball player who played for the University of North Carolina, his father's alma mater, from 2018 to 2021 and is a national basketball analyst with the website On3.com as of 2021.

 After divorcing his first wife, Smith met English model Gwendolyn Osborne in 2004 at a charity event.
 They married on September 8, 2006.
 They have two children together.
-Smith is also step-father to Osborne's daughter from a previous marriage.
+Smith is also stepfather to Osborne's daughter from a previous marriage.
 Osborne is a former model on The Price Is Right.
 Gwendolyn Osborne filed for divorce in 2018.

+Smith earned a degree in Industrial Relations from UNC in 1987.